petersavinos/Technical_Instructions/README.md

 March 16, 2024
 # Installing Snapchat on a Mobile Device
 This is a step-by-step instruction on how to install Snapchat on to your mobile device.

+This procedure is designed for iPhone and Android users who are interested in downloading Snapchat.
+It provides a sequence of steps that can be easily followed by the reader and assure results to satisfy the user.
 ## Before you install
 - Must be of the age of 13 years-old and up
 - Access to iPhone or Android